developmentseed/ingarss-workshop-2024/eo_hackathon_2024/README.md

 **Features**:
 - `region_id`: Unique identifier for taluk
-- `monthly_sum`: Average rainfall in mm for 30 days at Taluk level
+- `daily_sum`: Average rainfall in mm for each day at Taluk level

 ### 2. Land Surface Temperature (LST)
 is the temperature in degree Celsius of the Earth's surface as measured from satellites.
 It indicates how hot or cold the land is at a given time and is important for understanding weather, climate, and environmental conditions.
 LST helps in monitoring changes in vegetation, water availability, and heat patterns in urban areas.
+For this parameter data availabilty starts from 2019 May.

 | region_id      | year | month | day | daily_avg |